andre487/news487/README.md

   * tags – filter by tags
   * source-name – filter by source name
   * author-name – filter by author name
-  * text – fulltext search by tags, title, description and author name
+  * text – fulltext search by title, text and description
   * name – name of category

 Detailed endpoint specs see in file `endpoint-specs.yml`